res4lt/WinRegApp/README.md

 # WinRegApp

-Windows işletim sistemine sahip bilgisayarınızda regedit üzerinden bazı işlemleri otomatikleştiren program.
+[TR] Windows işletim sistemine sahip bilgisayarınızda regedit üzerinden bazı işlemleri otomatikleştiren program.
+[EN] A tool that automates some events you want to perform on regedit in the Windows operating system.

 Özellikler (Features) :